 Chicken Pot Pie has a way of filling up the home with warm greetings.
 It’s the guest that was ever grateful you invited it.
 The one you never want to leave.

-It is magical.
+This recipe is magical.
 Like walking into another land.
-Where the scenery is warmth and safety, all introduced by the aroma of deep green sage, sautéing vegetables, and bubbling chicken broth that relaxes the aching bones and smooths out those goosebumps.
+Where the scenery is warmth and safe, all introduced by the aroma of deep green sage, sautéing vegetables, and bubbling chicken broth that relaxes the aching bones and smooths out those goosebumps.

 Where you hang up your cares and come sit.
 Come rest.